cerner/fhir.cerner.com/content/dstu2/allergy-intolerance.md

     x-xss-protection → 1; mode=block
 </pre>

-The `etag` response header indicates the current `If-Match` version to use on subsequent updates.
+The `ETag` response header indicates the current `If-Match` version to use on subsequent updates.

 ## Update